 Working Dissertation Title

-- “Archipelago of Extinction: Prison Islands in the Making and Unmaking of Empire”
+- “Archipelago of Extinction: Prison Islands in the Making and Unmaking of Empires”

 Courses Taught (as TA)

 - History 130 – Intro to World History

 - History 244 – Intro to Southeast Asia